INJECTS

 Channels

-• Exercise information – general channel for communication about exercise
+- Exercise information – general channel type for communication about exercise

 Overlay

-• Example, the overaly questionnaire will cause everything else to go dark and it will appear in the middle of the screen.
-This makes the inject disrupt the participants' existing activity and draws their attention.
+- Example, the overaly questionnaire will cause everything else to go dark and it will appear in the middle of the screen.
+This makes the inject disrupt the trainees' existing activity and draws their attention.
 Some strategy exercises may consist entirely of injects presented through an overlay.

 A caption: "Not implemented"